Do You Need a Rifle Scope?

 My answer to that proposed question was potentially 300 yards at a maximum and possibly 10 yards at a minimum.
 Sounds nearly too close and too far at the same time, right?
 Well, there are a bevy of rifle scope manufacturers who make optics that could amply cover that range of distance.
 With a rifle scope that is 1-4X, 1-6X or 1-8X, you have the ability to shoot both near and far while not adding significant weight to your weapon platform.

 With a rifle scope that can be dialed down to 1X or essentially no magnification, you have the ability to do the work iron sights or a red dot can accomplish.
 This affords the shooter a greater field of view and better awareness of their surroundings.
 This can be exceedingly valuable for defense or hunting situations.
 Also, many rifle scopes offer the feature of lit reticles so your optic could truly do the work of a red dot in close quarters.
+If you add an optic to your gun, make sure you read The Armory Life article on sighting in a rifle.

 Nevertheless, you can always add a red dot to a rifle that already has a LPVO scope on it.
 Products like the Valhalla Tactical Hanger allow you to use a broad number of red dot sights while keeping your rifle scope in place for precision shots.